-Brain Teasers to some games that help improve memory like those in which you flip cards over and try to remember where the matching card was placed, games have been an integral part of every child's educational experience.
+Brain Teasers to some games that help improve memory like those in which you flip cards over and try to remember where the matching card was placed, are also very appealing.
 As a teacher, it is important to play games with your students to spark their interest for learning and allow your students to have a little fun in the midst of classroom work.

 Apples to Apples

 Apples to Apples is an awesome card game produced by Mattel.
 This game is deceptively simple and really fun to play with groups of people, whether in class or at a party.
 With this game, there are two sets of cards: red apple cards and green apple cards.